Sandwich Harbour 4x4 Tour . . .

 up and is now best known for its birdlife.

-Our tour start at 09h00 from our pier in the Walvis Bay
+tour at 12h30 PM from our pier in the Walvis Bay

 Yacht Club area.
 As access to Sandwich Harbour is